DevlinSage/Discord_Emote_Downloader/README.md

 # Discord Emotes Downloader
 This repository contains 2 scripts for downloading emojis from Discord servers.
 The scripts does not involve Discord API calls but rather rely solely on the Inspector function of the Desktop Discord client.
-This repository is not licensed.
+This repository is licensed under MIT.

 # Dependency
 ## JS